Prashantkry/DBMS_Notes/5Joins.md

             3. Number of column, order of column must be same for table1 and table2.

+	-- Union vS Joins
+		Union works on rows as it will find out the distnict rows by combining both table.
+		Full Joins find out columns a/q to requirement that are matching

         4. INTERSECT
             1. Returns common values of the tables.